-- Mass schooling should result in cognitive improvements on the population level (Flynn effect) and also impact outcomes in other social environments (mass education-population health hypothesis, change in job content over time, and ).
+- Mass schooling should result in cognitive improvements on the population level ( i.e., the Flynn effect (Trahan et. al., 2014) and also impact outcomes in other social environments such as the mass education-population health hypothesis by Baker et al., (2011) and changes in job content over time.

 In the next section of their paper, the authors highlighted three strains of neuroscience findings to illustrate how formal schooling additionally impacts naturally occurring human cognitive development over time: